ibm-cloud-docs/activity-tracker/observe.md

 * You can create instances.
 [Learn more](/docs/activity-tracker?topic=activity-tracker-provision).
 * You can remove instances.
 [Learn more](/docs/activity-tracker?topic=activity-tracker-remove).
 * You can change the service plan of an instance.
 [Learn more](/docs/activity-tracker?topic=activity-tracker-upgrade).
+* You can manage access to the instance.

 For each instance, you can view the following information:
 * The status of an instance